-Please be aware of CCC’s policy on Minimum Mandatory Coaching Qualifications.
-The NCCP Coaching Workshops are well worth the time and your coaches & volunteers will thank you!
+Please be aware of our sport policy on Minimum Mandatory Coaching Qualifications.

-There are good, well-researched reasons behind the requirement for minimum training standards.
+There are values-based and well-researched reasons for these training standards for our coaches.
 The coaching workshops are all about providing a safe, enjoyable sport experience for children – so that children will chose sport over less desirable activities as they get older (research shows that more coach training = lower drop out rates for children 14 and younger).